 All three portfolios begin at $100 but quickly diverge.
-Initially the hypothetical top performer portfolio outperforms (rising to over $413 in 2007), followed by the MGI liquid 3AG portfolio (near $176 in 2007), with the bottom performer portfolio trailing (near $141 in 2007).
-By the recession of 2008, both the top performer and bottom performer portfolio results dip sharply (to approximately $194/near $93, respectively), with the MGI liquid 3AG portfolio seeing a decline (to $132).
-By 2009, the hypothetical top performer portfolio remains the top performer, followed by the hypothetical bottom performer portfolio and the MGI liquid 3AG portfolio in a tie near $167.
-By 2013, however, the MGI liquid 3AG portfolio results exceed the top performer portfolio, (both near $245), while the bottom performer portfolio remains in last place near $196.
-From that point the MGI liquid 3AG portfolio rises above $415 by 2020, with the top performer portfolio at about $330 and the bottom performer portfolio near $168.
+Initially the hypothetical top performer portfolio outperforms (rising to over $413 in 2007), followed by the MGI 3AG w/o private capital portfolio (near $175 in 2007), with the bottom performer portfolio trailing (near $141 in 2007).
+By the recession of 2008, both the top performer and bottom performer portfolio results dip sharply (to approximately $194/near $93, respectively), with the MGI 3AG portfolio seeing a decline (to $132).
+By 2009, the hypothetical top performer portfolio remains the top performer, followed by the hypothetical bottom performer portfolio and the MGI 3AG private capital portfolio in a tie near $167.
+By 2013, however, the MGI 3AG portfolio results exceed the top performer portfolio, (both near $245), while the bottom performer portfolio remains in last place near $196.
+From that point the MGI 3AG portfolio rises to near $436 by 2022 YTD, with the top performer portfolio at about $350 and the bottom performer portfolio near $206.

-Sources: © 2021 – Morningstar Direct, All Rights Reserved1, Wells Fargo Investment Institute.
-Annual data from December 31, 2001 to December 31, 2020.
+Sources: © 2022 – Morningstar Direct, All Rights Reserved1, Wells Fargo Investment Institute.
+Data from December 31, 2001 to March 31, 2022.
 Indexed to 100 as of December 31, 2001.
+YTD = year to date.
 The top performer portfolio consists of the top performing asset class of the previous year invested 100% in the portfolio in the current year.
 The bottom performer portfolio consists of the bottom performing asset class of the previous year invested 100% in the portfolio in the current year.
 Portfolio compositions are provided on following slide.
 Performance results for the Moderate Growth and Income Liquid (3AG) Portfolio and the top and bottom performer portfolios are hypothetical and do not represent an actual portfolio in existence now or during the time period shown.
 Index return information is provided for illustrative purposes only.
 Index returns do not represent investment performance or the results of actual trading.
 Index returns represent general market results, assume the reinvestment of dividends and other distributions and do not reflect deduction for fees, expenses or taxes applicable to an actual investment.
 Hypothetical and past performance is no guarantee of future results.
 Unlike most asset class Indexes, HFR Index returns reflect deduction for fees.
 Because the HFR Indexes are calculated based on information that is voluntarily provided actual returns may be lower than those reported.
 An index is unmanaged and not available for direct investment.
 Hypothetical and past performance do not guarantee of future results.
-See “Index Definitions and Asset Class Risk Disclosures” link above for portfolio compositions, risks and index definitions.
+See “Index Definitions and Asset Class Risk Disclosures” link above for portfolio compositions, risks, and index definitions.

 Diversification strategies do not guarantee investment returns or eliminate the risk of loss.